phantomcyber/playbooks/README.md

-# Phantom Cyber Orchestration Playbooks - Repo for Phantom version 3.0
+# Phantom Community Playbooks for Phantom version 3.5

-This is the 3.0 release repo for Phantom Community Playbooks.
+This is the 3.5 branch of the Phantom Community Playbooks repository.

-As of Phantom version 1.2.265, the community repo is automatically updated to the branch appropriate to the running Phantom version.
-You can update your content by periodically performing a sync in the Automation playbooks page.
+The Phantom platform automatically links to the branch of this repository that matches the running Phantom version.
+By default this repository is named **community**, which can be selected as the **Repo** filter to only display these Playbooks.
+You can update your content with the **Update from source control** button.